MicrosoftDocs/powerquery-docs/powerquery-docs/RecordingQueryDiagnostics.md

 While you may get a similar result at the end of an authoring workflow, refreshing in the editor, or refreshing in Power BI proper, very different evaluations are run by the software for the different user experiences provided.
 It's important to know what to expect when doing query diagnostics in these different workflows so you aren't surprised by the very different diagnostic data.

+## Connector Specifics

+It's important to mention that there is no way to cover all the different permutations of what you'll see in Query Diagnostics.
+There are lots of things that can change exactly what you see in results:

+* Connector
+* Transforms applied
+* System that you're running on
+* Network configuration
+* Advanced configuration choices
+* ODBC configuration

+For the most broad coverage this documentation will focus on Query Diagnostics of the Northwind Customers table, both on SQL and OData.
+The OData notes use the public endpoint found at LOCATION, while you'll need to provide a SQL server for yourself.
+Many data sources will differ significantly from these, and will have connector specific documentation added over time.

 ## Authoring

 The authoring workflow's primary difference is that it will generally generate more individual evaluations than seen in other workflows.
 As discussed in the primary Query Diagnostics article, these are a result of populating various user interfaces such as the navigator or filter dropdowns.